Madeline Vann, MPH

 heart failure, and death.

-The following factors may increase your chance of ventricular tachycardia:
+Factors that may increase your chance of ventricular tachycardia include:

 This condition can be challenging to diagnose.
 Ventricular tachycardia often happens in emergency situations.
 It must be identified and treated very quickly.

 To make the diagnosis, the doctor will order tests, such as:

 If other approaches fail, an

 will be inserted into the heart to deliver shocks as needed to keep the heart rate steady.

 To help reduce your chance of ventricular tachycardia: